"Gayle Van Horn's treasure for the shortwave aficionado"

 GLOBAL RADIO GUIDE

-For those who want to be part of the action, Gayle Van Horn’s 16th Edition of her Amazon bestselling Global Radio Guide (Summer 2021) has all of the details you need to catch up with our vintage friend.
+For those who want to be on the front lines of the action, Gayle Van Horn’s (W4GVH) 18th Edition of her Amazon bestselling Global Radio Guide (Summer 2022) has all of the details you need to catch up with the latest from the front lines.

 - Radio World Magazine